• Skip to primary navigation

 Ingredients

-• 1 small bell pepper ~5 ounces or roughly ¾ cup, chopped medium
+• 1 small red bell pepper about 5 ounces or roughly ¾ cup, chopped medium

-• 1 small onion ~4 ounces or roughly ¾ cup, chopped medium
+• 1 small yellow onion about 4 ounces or roughly ¾ cup, chopped medium

-• 2 medium sized Russet potatoes ~13 ounces total or roughly 2 generous cups, chopped medium
+• 2 medium sized Russet potatoes about 13 ounces total or roughly 2 generous cups, chopped medium

-• 2 teaspoons organic canola oil or other neutral flavored high heat oil
+• 2 teaspoons avocado oil or other neutral-flavored high heat oil

 Instructions

-• Preheat oven to 400 degrees, and line baking sheet with parchment paper.
+• Preheat oven to 400 degrees.
+Then line a baking sheet with parchment paper.

 • Remove from oven and add more salt and pepper if necessary.